MFlisar/Lumberjack/README.md

 // simply console logger
 L.plant(ConsoleTree())
 // a file logger (optional)
-val fileLoggingSetup = FileLoggingSetup(context) // default setup keeps log files for 7 days and creates a new file each day L.plant(FileLoggingTree(fileLoggingSetup))
+val fileLoggingSetup = FileLoggingSetup.DateFiles(context) // default setup keeps log files for 7 days and creates a new file each day
+L.plant(FileLoggingTree(fileLoggingSetup))
 // if desired, disable all logging in release
 // L.enabled = Build.DEBUG